 Who Do You Think You Are?
 This talk will look at how to start to devise a family tree.

-Have you seen the TV programmes, Long Lost Families and Who Do You Think You Are?
-This talk will look at how to start to devise a family tree, and which archives and paper trails to follow.
-This will lead into an explanation of how DNA testing, and the resultant ethnicity estimates and cousin matches can be incorporated into your personal narrative.
-There are a variety of DNA tests that can be used, and we will look at their relative advantages and disadvantages.
+This talk will look at how to start to devise a family tree and which archives and paper trails to follow.
+This will lead into an explanation of how DNA testing and the resultant ethnicity estimates and cousin matches can be incorporated into your personal narrative.
+Have you seen the TV programmes Long Lost Families and Who Do You Think You Are?
+There are a variety of DNA tests that can be used and we will look at their relative advantages and disadvantages.
 Some practical help for adoptees will be given.
-The psychology of searching for ancestors and relatives will be discussed.
-Are we part of a family or a tribe?
-Some ethical dilemmas that can arise when devising a family tree will be addressed.

 Venue: The White Rabbit